Jeff Bittiger

-Jeffrey Scott Bittiger (born April 13, 1962) is a former relief pitcher for the Philadelphia Phillies, Minnesota Twins, and Chicago White Sox of Major League Baseball.
+Jeffrey Scott Bittiger (April 13, 1962 – July 19, 2025) was an American professional baseball player who was a relief pitcher for the Philadelphia Phillies, Minnesota Twins, and Chicago White Sox of Major League Baseball (MLB).
 He pitched four seasons in the major leagues, from 1986 until 1989.
 He was the player-personnel consultant for the independent league Fargo-Moorhead RedHawks, as of 2016.
 He also was listed as a professional scout for the Oakland Athletics, based in Pennsylvania.

 Amateur career

 Raised in Secaucus, New Jersey, Bittiger played prep baseball at Secaucus High School.

 Bittiger attended college at Jersey City State University and Seton Hall University in the off seasons, and was drafted by the New York Mets out of high school in the 7th round of the 1980 draft on June 3.

 Professional career

 New York Mets system

 Bittiger briefly played third base in the minor leagues before being converted into a full-time pitcher in 1981.
-Thereafter, he languished in the minor leagues until January 16, 1986, when the Mets traded him to the Philadelphia Phillies.
+Thereafter, he helped lead the Tides to win the AAA World Series in 1983.
+He remained in the minor leagues until January 16, 1986, when the Mets traded him to the Philadelphia Phillies.